23837 Sarda Road

-Dick Norton, EA, FATP - Frequently Asked Questions
+Dick Norton, EA, FATP

 National Association of Enrolled Agents California Society of Enrolled Agents

-Home About Me Representation Consultation
+Home About Representation Consultation Preparation Tax Issues Self-Help FAQs Engagement Contact

 This is a newer section of my website.
 I will add more content as the need arises.
 The topics covered below represent the more common questions I receive from prospective clients.
 Check them out as I believe the information is valuable to better understand some common tax issuess that can arise.